vietvudanh/vietlott-data/readme.md

 # Vietlot data
 ## Predictions (just for testing, not a financial advice)
-These are backtest results for the strategies I have developed
+These are backtest results for the strategies I have tested (just the abstract method at the moment, you can't predict lotery lol)
 ### random
 predicted: 20 / day (20 tickets perday or 200,000 vnd)
 predicted corrected: